Cre4T3Tiv3/Cre4T3Tiv3/README.md

 # Hi, I’m Jesse Moses (@Cre4T3Tiv3)

-👨‍💻 **Senior Full-Stack Software Engineer & OSS Builder** crafting full-stack systems and AI & ML-native products
+👨‍💻 **Senior Full-Stack Software Engineer & OSS Builder** crafting full-stack systems and AI & ML native products
 💻 10+ years delivering scalable software across frontend, backend, and runtime systems
 🧠 Applied expertise in LLM integration, agentic workflows, and modern AI tools
 🛠️ Building OSS projects that combine clean UX with solid engineering fundamentals

-I build complete AI products, from frontend design to runtime orchestration.
+I build complete AI & ML products, from frontend design to runtime orchestration.
 With a background spanning fintech, ad-tech, and enterprise SaaS, I design and ship real-world systems that are powerful, usable, and grounded in developer experience.

-My work includes full-stack web apps, API-first distributed systems, LLM tools, agentic runtimes, and ML-integrated pipelines.
+My work includes full-stack web apps, API-first distributed systems, LLM tools, agentic runtimes, and ML integrated pipelines.
 I specialize in tools that are modular, maintainable, and designed for real-world engineering needs.

 I build in public and treat open source like a product.
 Clear abstractions, practical workflows, and thoughtful code are at the core of everything I release.